 The Centre will be opened by Director General of the Norwegian Tax Administration, Nina Schanke Funnemark.
 Other contributors are State Secretary in the Ministry of Finance, Erlend Grimstad, Director of HELFO The Norwegian Health Economics Administration, Jan Mathisen, Director of Norad, Bård Vegard SolhjelI, as well as Rector at NMBU, Curt Rice.
 The event is followed by an open reception - please sign up so that we can estimate the catering needs.

 - Time: March 28 12.00-14.00

-- Please sign up (see link further down on the page).
+- Please sign up for the event here.

 Skatteforsk - Centre for Tax Research is part of the School of Economics and Business at the Norwegian University of Life Sciences and financed by a new grant from the Research Council of Norway.
 The main purpose of the Centre is to help develop real tax policy for the real world.

 A healthy public sector is the bedrock of a strong and equitable society.
 From roads to schools to hospitals, taxes provide the money needed for governments to carry out their essential activities.
 These funds, however, have been under increasing threat as companies and individuals have become more savvy in how to dodge taxes by both legal and illegal means.